CodeHipster/flutter-fantasy-clock/fantasy_clock/README.md

 ### TODO

+- Listener to clockSettings in Time widget
-- time and animations
+    - for changes to the time notation.

-    - static number images
-    - transition animation
-    - animation stack?
-- background animations
-- changes based on light sensor
+- listener to clockSettings in background, to react to light sensor